 The twelfth annual Red Bull Tennessee Knockout (TKO) is confirmed for the weekend of August 12-14, 2022, at the Trials Training Center in Sequatchie, Tennessee.
 The TKO will again be a part of the FIM Hard Enduro World Championship (HEWC), which will attract the world’s top Hard Enduro riders.

 The racing format will be like past years with a Prologue on Friday to set amateur racer starting positions followed by two rounds of amateur racing on Saturday and a four-round Sunday competition.
 The event will also continue to serve as the AMA Grand Championship for Extreme Off-Road racing.

-The Saturday program will include two rounds of racing and will serve as the AMA Extreme Off-Road Grand Championship for Amateur riders.
-The overall Amateur winner will be awarded the AMA Extreme Off-Road Grand Championship number one plate (Additional non-championship classes will be available for A, B, C, and 45+).
-Amateur riders can earn spots directly into round two via several AMA regional championship events.
-Riders that do not qualify via one of the AMA regional events can sign up for one of 400 open spots that will compete in a morning qualifying race that can earn a spot in the championship final on Saturday.
-The top 30 finishers from Saturday will earn a spot in Sunday’s expert program.
+New for 2022, the top 50 amateur finishers from the 2021 TKO will earn a spot directly into Saturday round two.
+Amateur riders will also be able to earn spots directly into round two via several AMA Extreme Enduro regional championship events.
+Riders that do not qualify via one of the AMA regional events can sign up for one of 500 open spots that will compete in a morning qualifying race that can earn a spot in the championship final on Saturday.
+The top 30 finishers from Saturday will be invited to Sunday’s expert program.

 There will be a Women’s pro class that will start among the amateur riders in race two based on their prologue time.
 This is also an AMA Grand Championship class.
 A separate Women’s amateur class will be available and will compete in Saturday race one and start among all the amateur riders based on their prologue qualification time.